Nissan Leaf 40kWh model gets £1,650 price cut and spec upgrade

 The price reduction does not apply to the longer-range 62kWh 'Leaf e+' model, which became a permanent addition to the range in mid-2019, offered in Tekna spec.

-Nissan Europe's senior vice-president Ken Ramirez called the response to the Leaf e+ "overwhelmingly positive", and while no UK-specific figures have been revealed, it's further evidence of the rapidly rising demand for electric cars.
+Earlier in 2019, Nissan Europe's senior vice-president Ken Ramirez called the response to the Leaf e+ "overwhelmingly positive", with the uptake providing further evidence of the rapidly rising demand for electric cars.

-The larger battery has been in the pipeline for the Leaf for some time, with models like the Kia e-Niro and Hyundai Kona Electric moving ahead in the pecking order last year with their far superior range figures.
+The larger battery has been in the pipeline for the Leaf for some time, with models like the Kia e-Niro and Hyundai Kona Electric moving ahead in the pecking order during 2018 with superior range figures.

-Charging times aren’t expected to be much different either, with Nissan claiming that a new system capable of handling rapid chargers up to 100kW will see the Leaf e+ topped up to 80% in around 40 minutes.
+Charging times aren’t much different, with Nissan claiming that a system capable of handling rapid chargers up to 100kW can see the Leaf e+ topped up to 80% capacity in around 40 minutes.